 As moms, it feels like our lives are centered around chaos.
 That’s why we are unofficially designated as the “Chaos Coordinators” of the house.
-I don’t know about you but this month has been quite a month.
-I think we can thank Mercury being in retrograde this month for all of the extra craziness.
+I don’t know about you, but this month has been quite a month.
+I think we can thank Mercury for being in retrograde this month for all of the extra craziness.1

-But with all of the nonstop chaos, it made me realize that I really need to make the time to do some self care–particularly for my mind and spirit.
+But all of the nonstop chaos made me realize that I need to make the time to do some self-care, particularly for my mind and spirit.

 We all have those moments when we think, “I can’t do this.”
 “I give up.”
 “This will never happen.”
 “I’m not good enough.”
 “I’m a bad mom.”
 “I quit.”
 They can truly determine the results of our day.

-Deep down we all know that these thoughts are untrue, but in the middle of a bad day or a bad week (or month), our minds can really beat us down.
+We all know these thoughts are untrue, but in the middle of a bad day or week (or month), our minds can beat us down.
 But you know what?
 They can also build us up.
 Our minds are pretty powerful like that.
-This is why I have decided to try something new; something that has been proven to help with all of these things.
+This is why I have decided to try something new.
+Something that has been proven to help with all of these things.
 And that is meditation.

 Meditation is a means of transforming the mind.
 It’s a practice that encourages and develops concentration, clarity, emotional positivity, and a calm seeing of the true nature of things.
 I think we all could use a little more of that.

-When your kid is screaming “MOMMY!” for the millionth time, having a moment of mindfulness can do wonders.
+Mindfulness can do wonders when your kid is screaming “MOMMY!” for the millionth time.
 But why is meditation so helpful?
 Research on mindfulness suggests that meditation sharpens many skills and has multiple benefits.
-These are some of the reasons (including their research) why I am making the time to meditate and why you should too!
+These are some of the reasons (including their research) why I am making the time to meditate and why you should, too!
 Our kids and spouses will thank us later. 😉

 Why Moms Need to Meditate